wei/elevenlabs-packages/packages/agents-cli/README.md

 Build multimodal agents with the [ElevenLabs Agents platform](https://elevenlabs.io/docs/agents-platform/overview).

 Manage ElevenLabs Agents with local configuration files.
-This tool is an experimental exploration of treating agents as code, with features like templates, multi-environment support, and automatic pushing.
+This tool is an experimental exploration of treating agents as code, with features like templates, watch mode, and automatic pushing.

 ## Features

 - **Agent Configuration**: Full ElevenLabs agent schema support
 - **Templates**: Pre-built templates for common use cases
-- **Multi-environment**: Deploy across dev, staging, production
 - **Smart Updates**: Hash-based change detection
 - **Watch Mode**: Automatic sync on file changes
 - **Import/Export**: Fetch existing agents and tools from workspace